 Image Courtesy of Twelve Baskets Food Pantry

-December’s charity is Kalamazoo-Calhoun Special Olympics.
+December’s charity of the month was Kalamazoo-Calhoun Special Olympics.
 The mission of Special Olympics Michigan is to provide year-round sports training and athletic competition for children and adults with intellectual disabilities.
 Competitions take place at local, regional, state, national, and world levels.
 At these competitions, athletes are placed into divisions based on age, gender, and ability.
 Donations will go to our local group to help those with disabilities from this area get to experience sports and competition in a positive and fair environment.

-This month, the charity we are supporting is the SPCA.
+November’s charity of the month was the SPCA.
 They are a no-kill shelter dedicated to providing animals with a loving home.
 Their adoption fees help cover some of the medical care for these lovely animals, but they do need donations in order to continue to help these precious animals.

 Girls on the run